Optable/match/pkg/pair/README.md

 # Publisher Advertiser Identity Reconciliation (PAIR)

 ## Overview
-Publisher Advertiser Identity Reconciliation (PAIR) [1] is a privacy-centric protocol that leverages commutative encryptions like the diffie-hellman PSI to reconcile the first party identitfiers of the publisher and the advertiser, and allows a secure programmatic activation for the advertiser following a PAIR match.
+Publisher Advertiser Identity Reconciliation (PAIR) [1] is a privacy-centric protocol that leverages commutative encryptions like the [Diffie-Hellman](https://github.com/Optable/match/blob/main/pkg/dhpsi/README.md) PSI to reconcile the first party identitfiers of the publisher and the advertiser, and allows a secure programmatic activation for the advertiser following a PAIR match.

 This package provides a reference implementation of core utility functions required to run the PAIR protocol.